 • Figure out exactly how much your degree will cost: Don’t leave anything to chance when it comes to financing your education.
 Before you submit any college application or financial aid paperwork, you should know exactly how much you’ll need to pay to earn your degree.
 Tuition isn’t the only expense you should take into account – don’t forget to factor in other things like course materials and room and board if you’re planning to live on campus.
 Know exactly what you’re getting into before you start.

 • Know your definitions: One of the most confusing things about financial aid paperwork is knowing what the specific terms mean.
-You'll probably encounter phrases such as the "cost of attending" (CoA), which is the full estimated cost of one year of school.
-The "family contribution" (FC) is how much your family will be expected to contribute toward the cost of your education, based on data provided in the FAFSA.
-"Need" is the difference between the CoA and the FC.
+You’ll probably encounter phrases such as the “cost of attendance” (CoA), which is the full estimated cost of one year of school.
+The “expected family contribution” (EFC) is how much your family will be expected to contribute toward the cost of your education, based on data provided in the FAFSA.
+“Need” is the difference between the CoA and the EFC.

 • Not all financial aid forms are created equal: Although they may look similar, financial aid forms can be very different.
 For example, the FAFSA may ask for some information that a university’s own application form might not.
 Financial aid paperwork can also vary from one state to another, and this can be especially confusing if you’re filling out college applications for several schools in different parts of the country.

 • Deadlines are very important: If there’s one form you don’t want to submit late, it’s your financial aid paperwork.
 Sending in an application after a deadline can affect how much money you’ll receive, and some agencies won’t disperse any money if they don’t receive your application on time.
 Get the forms filled out as soon as possible.